Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 - Barbara Tuckman's definition of "Folly".
 - Geography, *disambiguation*, *canonical reference*: See <https://pleiades.stoa.org>.
 - Hodological vs. Cartographic thinking; "turn-by-turn" directions vs. looking at a map
-- "Sexy Time" : Selection, Exclusion, Transformation = Map.
+- "Sexy Time" : Selection + Exclusion + Transformation = Map.
 How this might work for History as well.
 - Delphi and Oracles.
 Dedications and monuments as "evidence."
 - Psy-ops in war.
 Arion and the dolphin.